Family Law

 Supporting Families in Difficult Legal Situations

-The attorneys at Strickler Brennan Catlin understand how stressful divorce and family law disputes can be.
+The attorneys at Strickler Catlin understand how stressful divorce and family law disputes can be.
 In traumatic times, you need an experienced legal team on your side — one that is respectful of your emotions, knowledgeable in helping clients through challenging situations and takes every opportunity possible to ensure that your needs and concerns are met on an individual, personalized level.

 Best Divorce Attorney in Boulder

-SBC has been a firm of choice for numerous Coloradans.
+SC has been a firm of choice for numerous Coloradans.
 Our clients regularly rate us as the best divorce attorney office in Boulder.

 Helping you cope with turmoil, one step at a time